PTSD and Drug Addiction Treatment at Lumina Recovery

 PTSD and Addiction Treatment at Lumina Recovery

-Lumina Recovery understands the courage it takes to seek help for PTSD disorder and addiction.
+Lumina Recovery understands the courage it takes to seek help for PTSD and addiction.
 Our PTSD treatment programs in Los Angeles provide comprehensive, compassionate dual diagnosis care for those looking to seek treatment that works.

 Call Us Today – (877) 716-7515